MHaringa/insurancerating/docs/articles/refinement-workflow.md

 - the fitted base model
 - the underlying model data
-- the refinement steps added to the workflow
+- the refinement steps added through the refinement interface

 At this point, the model itself has not been refitted.
 The refinement object represents a proposed tariff adjustment structure, not yet the